The Beginners Guide to Homeschooling

 You’ve made the leap to begin homeschooling.
 Congratulations!
 But wait…you’ve made the leap to homeschool…yikes!
 Take a deep breath now…truly you have made a great decision.
 It is such a blessing for those of us to be able to homeschool because now we can pour ourselves and the love of God into everything our children learn.
 We don’t have to hope that someone else shows our child biblical examples through actions and words.
 We know exactly what our children are learning and how they are learning.
 It is an exciting adventure!

 I have been an educator for over 12 years.
-From teaching kindergarten, 3rd grade and middle school to being a K-5 librarian, I have experienced an seen a lot!
+From teaching kindergarten, 3rd grade, and middle school to being a K-5 librarian, I have experienced an seen a lot!
 During that time, I decided to take my child out of kindergarten to homeschool her.
 Although I was working full time, I was involved in planning and watching over her curriculum and learning.
 Blessed by the help of my husband and mother, we were able to pull it off.
-Now, I’m full time at home with her and continue to learn, change and grow with homeschool education founded in a biblical worldview.
-It is my passion to help others in their homeschooling journey not only by helping with learning and curriculum, but also making sure that the content fits in with God’s Word.
+Now, I’m full-time at home with her and continue to learn, change and grow with a homeschool education founded on a biblical worldview.
+It is my passion to help others in their homeschooling journey not only by helping with learning and curriculum but also making sure that the content fits in with God’s Word.